 poly = Polygon([Point(0, 5), Point(1, 1), Point(3, 0), Point(7, 2), Point(7, 6), Point(2, 7)]) point = Point(5.5, 2.5) poly.contains(point)

 What is intuitive to the human brain does not translate so easily to computer language.

-More abstractly (and ignoring the need to represent these things in code), the problems we see in computational geometry are very hard to rigorize (‘make rigorous’).
+More abstractly (and ignoring the need to represent these things in code), the problems we see in this discipline are very hard to rigorize (‘make rigorous’) in a computational geometry algorithm.
 How would we describe the point-in-polygon scenario without using such tautological language as ‘A point is inside a polygon if it is inside the polygon’?
 Many of these properties are so fundamental and so basic that it is difficult to define them concretely.